fluidos-project/fluidos-energy-predictor/README.md

 and outputs the predicted energy demand for the following day.

 -----
-> **As of October 2nd, 2023, this program is meant as a proof-of-concept, still in development and is not ready for production use.
+> **As of April 22nd, 2024, this program is meant as a proof-of-concept, still in development and is not ready for production use.
 Features may be added or removed at any time.
 Accuracy may not be perfect.
 The program is provided as-is, with no guarantees of any kind.**